-P. Terence Kohler Jr., age 45
+P. Terence Kohler Jr., age 46

 P. Terence Kohler Jr. has served as our Chief Financial Officer since July 2021.
-Prior to joining our company, Mr. Kohler, served as Vice President of Corporate Development and Treasurer at Endo International PLC ("Endo") from March 2020 to July 2021.
-Previously, Mr. Kohler served as Vice President of Finance of U.S. Branded Pharmaceuticals at Endo from March 2018 to March 2020 and as Senior Director, Corporate Financial Planning and Analysis at Endo from 2015 to March 2018.
-Mr. Kohler holds an MBA from the University of North Carolina's Kenan-Flagler Business School and a BA in International Business and Management from Dickinson College.
+Prior to joining our company, Mr. Kohler held roles of increasing responsibility at Endo International plc, a generics and specialty pharmaceutical company, beginning in May 2015, where he most recently served as the Treasurer and Head of Corporate Development from March 2020 to July 2021.
+Prior to that, he served as the Vice President of Finance for Endo's U.S. Branded Pharmaceuticals segment from 2018 to March 2020, and as the Senior Director, Corporate Financial Planning and Analysis from 2015 to 2018.
+Prior to joining Endo, Mr. Kohler worked for a boutique middle market investment bank providing M&A and private placement advisory services.
+Mr. Kohler holds an MBA from The University of North Carolina's Kenan-Flagler Business School, and a BA in International Business and Management from Dickinson College.

-Christopher G. Hayes, age 59
+Christopher G. Hayes, age 60

 Christopher G. Hayes has served Verrica Pharmaceuticals' General Counsel since September 2018 and as Chief Legal Officer since February 2020.
-Prior to joining our company, Mr. Hayes was a practicing attorney and was the owner of the Law Office of Christopher G. Hayes from 2001 to September 2018.
+Prior to joining our company, Mr. Hayes was a practicing attorney and was the owner of the Law Office of Christopher G. Hayes from 2001 to 2018.
 Mr. Hayes received a B.A. in economics from Villanova University and a J.D. from The Catholic University of America, Columbus School of Law.